 This project was part of the University's accelerated plan for the installation of sprinklers in residence halls as approved by the Board of Trustees in 2001.
 At the same time this work was undertaken, other repairs such as roof replacement, façade repairs, and interior improvements were completed by August 2003.
-Recently, the university designated this residential complex an important component of its Honor's Program and completed an upgrade to the facility to accommodate undergraduate students by creating suites, converting the older central bathrooms and showers to suite type bathrooms and installing common rooms.
-This work was completed in Summer 2011.
+Recently, the University designated this residential complex an important component of its Honor's Program and completed an upgrade to the facility to accommodate undergraduate students by creating suites, converting the older central bathrooms and showers to suite type bathrooms and installing common rooms.
+This work was completed in summer 2011.
+The University will undertake exterior landscape and site improvements in the future to provide outdoor areas for student gatherings.